DefinitelyRus/ProjectSentientIntelligence/Idea drafts/Basic Info.md

 - Control scheme: Tap to select character, then tap somewhere to move.
 That's it.
 - Intended difficulty: Similar to FTL (Hard but not frustrating)
 - What the player should feel: Tense, Focused
+- Vibe: "We've lost over two-thirds of our group trying to get here, we're low on ammo and have no food left.
+However, I'm a pharmacist on a biochemical research facility.
+I can make a cure."

 # Objectives
 1. Enter the medical research center laboratory.